Combined Cadet Force: Independent and state schools

 The CCF movement used to be dominated by the independent sector with 200 contingents being based in independent schools with only around 60 in state schools.
-Since the Cadet Expansion Programme was launched the number of contingents has reached 500, beating the target set by the government.
+Since the Cadet Expansion Programme was launched in 2012 the number of contingents has reached 500, beating the target set by the government.
 There are now more contingents in the state sector than in the independent sector.
 The expansion was funded by £50m from the fines arising from the LIBOR scandal.

-It was reported in 2008 that some independent school CCF detachments would be opened to pupils of local state schools One case of a fee-charging school allowing state school pupils to join the cadet force was Aldenham School in Watford, Hertfordshire linking its Cadet Force with the nearby state school Queen's to form a joint Cadet force.
+It was reported in 2008 that some independent school CCF detachments would be opened to pupils of local state schools One case of a fee-charging school allowing state school pupils to join the cadet force was Aldenham School in Watford, Hertfordshire linking its Cadet Force with the nearby state school Queens' School to form a joint Cadet force.

 Investigation into sexual abuse

 In 2012 payouts made to victims of sexual abuse across all Cadet Forces, including the CCF, totalled £1,475,844.
 In 2013 payouts totalled £64,782, and in 2014 payouts totalled £544,213.